CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation

 Despite its attractive features disclosed in the protocol specifications, CXL is still in its infancy stage and lacks commodity products on the market.
-As a result, the prior research work on CXL-based memory disaggregation is conducted based on four main methods: software-based emulation \cite{QEMU}, software-based simulation, \cite{gem5-CXL,yang2023cxlmemsimpuresoftwaresimulated,CXLMemSim_github}, hardware-based emulation \cite{wahlgren2022evaluating,arif2022exploiting,song2023lightweight}, and hardware prototyping \cite{gouk2022direct,maruf2023tpp,sun2023demystifying}.
+As a result, the prior research work on CXL-based memory disaggregation is conducted based on four main methods: software-based emulation \cite{QEMU,mess}, software-based simulation \cite{gem5-CXL-github,DisaggSim,DRackSim,CXLMemSim_github}, hardware-based emulation \cite{NUMA_sim1,arif2022exploiting}, and hardware prototyping \cite{gouk2022direct,maruf2023tpp,sun2023demystifying}.
 However, the software-based emulation such as QEMU fails to model the physical characteristics and internal micro-architecture of real CXL memory devices.
-The simulation endeavors of gem5-CXL and CXLMemSim are both nascent, with gem5-CXL failing to accurately model the CXL protocol behavior and provide clear access interfaces, while CXLMemSim lacks full-system simulation capabilities and cycle-accurate fidelity, resulting in limited functionality and poor usability.
+The simulation attempts of gem5-CXL and CXLMemSim are both immature and flawed; gem5-CXL fails to accurately model the CXL protocol behavior and to provide clear access interfaces, while CXLMemSim lacks full-system simulation capabilities and cycle-level fidelity resulting in limited functionality and poor usability.
 The hardware-based emulation such as remote NUMA lacks CXL protocol support and there is a big difference in the memory access path and performance.
 As for the fourth method, there are currently no market-ready prototypes of CXL-based memory-disaggregated systems; CXL commodity products are also expensive to produce and purchase.
 Given the above limitations, there is a clear need for an accurate, cost-effective, and flexible tool for research on CXL-based disaggregated memory systems.

-In this paper, we present CXL-DMSim, a full-system \underline{CXL} \underline{D}isaggregated \underline{M}emory \underline{Sim}ulator based on gem5 for cycle-accurate simulation, architectural exploration, and evaluation of CXL-interconnected memory systems.
+In this paper, we present CXL-DMSim, a \textbf{full-system} \underline{CXL} \underline{D}isaggregated \underline{M}emory \underline{Sim}ulator for cycle-level simulation, architectural exploration, and evaluation of CXL-interconnected memory systems.
 CXL-DMSim is as easily configurable as the original gem5 simulator and fits to a variety of CXL devices.
-It has been rigorously verified and calibrated by a real-world CXL1.1 testbed with both an in-house ASIC CXL memory expander and an FPGA-based CXL device prototype.
+It has been rigorously verified and calibrated against a real-world CXL 1.1 testbed with both an in-house ASIC-based CXL memory expander and an FPGA-based CXL device prototype.
 To the best of our knowledge, CXL-DMSim is the first usable full-system disaggregated memory simulator.
 The main contributions of this paper are listed below.